 Q- Do I really need a bankruptcy lawyer?

 - The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 was passed to prevent bankruptcy fraud and to protect honest debtors.
 It also requires debtors to obtain credit counseling before filing, and that those seeking debt relief receive budget management and debt counseling before debts can be dissolved.
 Although it is not legally required to retain an attorney, the language of the law and forms required can be daunting.
 Our attorneys can help make sure you are fully protected, able to retain as many of your assets as possible, and ensure that your debts are successfully managed.

 Should you file bankruptcy?
 At times, we’ve all felt that there just wasn’t any money.
 That we needed to make a change, because nothing was changing otherwise.
 We’re here to share what we’ve learned about starting over, free of debt, and free of the stress and emotional baggage that comes with debt.
 A free consultation can relieve uncertainty over the options that exist for resolving financial issues, and how relieving debts in bankruptcy can provide a fresh start, personally and financially.

-We represent individuals and businesses in all aspects of bankruptcy proceedings, as well as debt settlements and loan restructurings.
-Call (509) 624-4600 or email email@example.com for further information regarding a possible bankruptcy filing under Chapter 7, Chapter 11, Chapter 12, or Chapter 13.
+We represent individuals and businesses in all aspects of bankruptcy proceedings, as well as debt settlements and loan restructuring.
+Call (509) 624-4600 or email firstname.lastname@example.org for further information regarding a possible bankruptcy filing under Chapter 7, Chapter 11, Chapter 12, or Chapter 13.